 One way to set up a social area within your garden while still seeking coverage is to put together a DIY bar that creates a dividing presence between the rest of your garden.
 The best structure to provide the base for your bar is likely to be a pergola, as it gives essential support for any other outdoor furniture to be bolted onto.

-If you’re not much of a drinker, or much prefer to host cookouts with one of the best gas grills for all the family, then creating a permanent seated area around your tub is still an excellent idea to make the whole space more cohesive.
+If you’re not much of a drinker or prefer to host cookouts with one of the best gas grills for all the family, then creating a permanent seated area around your tub is still an excellent idea to make the whole space more cohesive.
 You can cook up a storm with your barbeque, using your grilling station to shield the tub at the same time.

 7. Make your own hot tub enclosure

 For those really craving a cocooned and comfortable feeling while using their hot tub, then creating a hot tub enclosure is essential.
-These enclosures can be bought ready-made, like this one from Home Depot, though it’s safe to say that already established structures are most definitely on the more expensive side.
+These enclosures can be bought ready-made, like this one from Home Depot, though it’s safe to say that already-established structures are most definitely on the more expensive side.

 For a DIY alternative to those pricey enclosures, look out for alternative materials to cover your tub.
 Whether that’s a repurposed wooden shed or even an overhanging umbrella, there are plenty of materials that can be reimagined for this purpose, creating a spot under which you can place your tub.
 Other cheap alternatives include opting for a pop-up tent or gazebo like this one from Home Depot, which might suit those with one of the best inflatable hot tubs, as both are fully portable.